inspec/inspec/docs/resources.rst

 ipaddress -- DONE
 -----------------------------------------------------
-The ``ipaddress`` matcher tests if a host name is resolvable to a specific IP address.
-For example:
+The ``ipaddress`` matcher tests if a host name is resolvable to a specific IP address:

 .. code-block:: ruby